Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-In , a Spanish engineer, Alejandro Goicoechea, developed a streamlined, articulated train that was able to run on existing tracks at higher speeds than contemporary passenger trains.
-This was achieved by providing the locomotive and cars with a unique axle system that used one axle set per car end, connected by a Y-bar coupler.
-Amongst other advantages, the centre of mass was only half as high as usual.[18]
-This system became famous under the name of Talgo (Tren Articulado Ligero Goicoechea Oriol), and for half a century was the main Spanish provider of high-speed trains.
+In 1950, Spanish engineer Alejandro Goicoechea developed a streamlined, articulated train capable of operating on existing tracks at significantly greater speeds than conventional passenger trains.
+This was achieved through a unique axle system that utilized one axle at each car's end, linked by a Y-bar coupler.
+Notable advantages of this system included a lower center of mass.
+This design became widely recognized under the name Talgo (Tren Articulado Ligero Goicoechea Oriol) and served as Spain's primary supplier of high-speed trains for nearly fifty years.

 [